raganwald/raganwald.github.com/index.md

 ### I ship products

 I have shipped as a Technical Product Manager, Program Manager, and in hands-on engineering roles.
-I align technology, design, prioritization, process, and architecture with the capacity we have, the product we need to ship, and our product strategy.
-As a technical product manager, I collaborate heavily with my colleagues in Product, Engineering, and Sales, with a heavy emphasis on a culture of writing.
 My work is informed by my professional experience in consulting, technology marketing, and enterprise sales.
 I am a past-member of both the Toronto Computer-Human Interaction ACM-SIG and the Toronto Product Management Association.

-My work has led directly to two exits: KL Group/Sitraka and PagerDuty.[^sitraka-quest][^PDNYSE]
+ I align technology, design, prioritization, process, and architecture with the capacity we have, the product we need to ship, and our product strategy.
+As a technical product manager, I collaborate heavily with my colleagues in Product, Engineering, and Sales, with a heavy emphasis on a culture of writing.
+The products I shipped have led to exits for KL Group/Sitraka and PagerDuty.[^sitraka-quest][^PDNYSE]

 [^sitraka-quest]: KL/Group/Sitraka was aquired by Quest Software in 2002.
 [^PDNYSE]: PagerDuty went public on the NYSE in 2019.